joanAcero/OmniosCodingChallenge/README.md

 # Omnios Coding Challenge

-In the Omnios Coding Challenge, I was asked for two main tasks:
+In the Omnios Coding Challenge, I was tasked with three primary objectives:

 1 ) Scrape the provided website and for the books, get: